SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 <br>

-**Subset** the data using Henry Aaron's playerID (aaronha01) and the yearID to match the baseball card.
+**Subset** the data using Hank Aaron's playerID (aaronha01) and the yearID to match the baseball card.

 ``` SAS
 data Aaron;